 … INNER JOIN (SELECT ...
 FROM Book_Store bookstore ...

 So the generated SQL will cause a SQL grammar exception.

-It's possible to rewrite the query you can then run using JPA’s native query support provided by the Java Persistence API (JPA):
+It’s possible to rewrite the query directly in SQL and run using the native query support provided by the Java Persistence API (JPA):

 String rewrittenQueryString = "SELECT book.id ... from Book book join" + " (SELECT * from Book_Stores stores INNER JOIN Store store " + " ON stores.stores_id=store.id) AS stores " + "ON book.id=stores.Book_id and (stores.address is not null)"; entityMgr.createNativeQuery(rewrittenQueryString, Book.class) ...

 This would run your modified SQL but still recreate

 Book instances from the results.

 VER is a reserved word in NuoDB SQL so it cannot be used as a column name.